abajwa-hw/security-workshops/Setup-kerberos-Ambari.md

 - Start a VM using newly created ova and create KDC using steps from https://github.com/abajwa-hw/security-workshops/blob/master/Setup-kerberos-LDAP.md

-- Use Admin > Kerberos to start security wizard
+- Launch Ambari and navigate to Admin > Kerberos to start security wizard

 - Configure as below